 Natural Resources Engineering

-- UC is the only university in New Zealand that offers this programme.
+- UC is the only university in the world that offers this programme.

-- The Bachelor of Engineering with Honours is fully accredited by Engineering New Zealand.
+- The Bachelor of Engineering with Honours in Natural Resources Engineering is fully accredited by Engineering New Zealand.

 - ENGR 101 Foundations of Engineering